ILIAS-eLearning/ILIAS/templates/Readme.md

 ### Step 1: Create skin directory

-If you want to create a new skin on the scratch, you have to go to the skin directory in the public folder.
+If you want to create a new skin from scratch, you have to go to the skin directory in the public folder.
 In the skin folder you have to create a new subdirectory for your skin, e.g. MySkin.